analogicus/jnw_gr07_sky130a/README.md

 and plot the current "i(v.xdut.v1)". :)

-You can also test the circuit temperature_to_current_tord in the directory jnw_gr07_sky130a/design/ by running "make temp" from the directory jnw_gr07_sky130a/sim/temperature_to_current_tord/.
-This will simulate the circuit at low, typical and high temperatures (Tl, Tt, Th), resulting in an almost linear current proportional to absolute temperature (ptat), as plotted in .../temperature_to_current_tord/results/ptat-current.png.
+You can also test the circuit temperature_to_current_tord in the directory jnw_gr07_sky130a/design/ by running "make typical" from the directory jnw_gr07_sky130a/sim/temperature_to_current_tord/.
+This will simulate the circuit at temperatures from -20 to 120, resulting in what seems to be a linear current proportional to absolute temperature (ptat), as shown in jnw_gr07_sky130a/sim/temperature_to_current_tord/ptat_vs_temp.png.

 # Who

 Reidar Arne Eidsvik Nerheim, Pol Batalle Largo and Tord Olsen Sætermo.

 # Why

 <explain why you made this module>
 This project is a part of the course "TFE4188 - Advanced Integrated Circuits" at NTNU during the spring of 2025.

 # How